pojntfx/uni-itsec-notes/docs/main.md

 ### Strong Algorithms

-- There is no attack that can break it with less effort than a brute force attack ("complete enumeration")
+- There is **no attack that can break it with less effort than a brute force attack** ("complete enumeration")
-- There are so many keys that a complete search of key space is infeasable
+- There are so many keys that a **complete search of key space is infeasible**

 ### Crypto Attack Classes